IntegrationMatters/njams-toolbox/bulkReplay/README.md

 ## Usage:

 1. Copy the content of this repository to a folder on your machine
-2. Make sure Java 11 is installed on this machine
-3. Edit "replay.properties" file according to your needs
+2. Edit "replay.properties" file according to your needs
-4. Execute this script
+3. Execute this script

 ```
 SYNTAX